bsmith89/strain-corr/doc/manuscript/manuscript.md

 collections will reveal novel intraspecific diversity not already found in reference databases.

+To further evaluate the expected performance of StrainPGC in real-world scenarios, we performed an _in silico_ experiment, using five _E. coli_ genomes not in the UHGG reference collection [@davidova-gerzovaHospitalCommunityWastewater2023], spiking-in simulated reads to the HMP2 dataset.
+These benchmark genomes represent a range of divergence from the closest reference genome similar to what we found for the inferred strains.
+We observed F1 scores equivalent to the hCom2 benchmark (Supplementary Text and Supplementary Table S2).

-We next applied StrainPGC to estimate gene content for these strains.
+Having in this way validated its performance in the HMP2 dataset, we next applied StrainPGC to the novel, inferred strains.
-After quality control, we estimated gene content for 3511 inferred strains in 443 species across 12 phyla (Fig. 3E).
+After quality control, we estimated gene content for 3511 strains in 443 species across 12 phyla (Fig. 3E).
 Strains had a median of 9 strain-pure samples (IQR: 5 - 13).
 While these were